evanx/bashbin/redis-scan/readme.md

   done
 }
 ```
 where we `tee` the output to a file in order to extract the cursor from it's head for the next iteration.
-When the cursor returned is zero, we `break` from the infinite `while` loop.
+When the cursor returned is zero, we `break` from the `while` loop.

 ### Commands